NigelWinterbottom/GUI_Notes/README.md

 REPO | NOTES
 ----- | -----
-piyushpandey013/ucGUI | Seems to be a copy of uC/GUI by Micrium Inc. Marketed by SEGGER Microcontroller kvp7206/uGFX | Seems to be a copy of µGFX https://ugfx.io NXPmicro/eGUI | Freescale eGUI 3.0 (D4D)  LGPL license.
+MaJerle/EasyGUI | A surprisingly complete GUI for the work of mostly 1 man. piyushpandey013/ucGUI | Seems to be a copy of uC/GUI by Micrium Inc. Marketed by SEGGER Microcontroller kvp7206/uGFX | Seems to be a copy of µGFX https://ugfx.io NXPmicro/eGUI | Freescale eGUI 3.0 (D4D)  LGPL license.